Please respect the rights of others when you are in the library to ensure a pleasant and productive visit for all.

 If you are studying with a group, please keep your voices low, so that others are not disturbed.Study rooms are available for groups of three or more--please ask the library staff for assistance.

-Cell phone usage is prohibited on the first floor of the library but can be utilized quickly and quietly in the Learning Commons.
+Cell phone usage is prohibited on the first floor of the Library.
 Please turn ringers to silent and/or vibrate and plese keep voices low when making or receiving calls.
 Extended cell phone conversations should be taken outside the library.

 Theft and vandalism of library property in regards to books, periodicals, furniture and equipment will not be tolerated.
 Any patron who is found guilty of vandalism or theft will be reported to security and the Dean of Students.
 Consequences for these actions may include restitution and suspension of library privileges.